 Monitoring contractions and your baby’s heart tones can be harder for people in larger bodies.
 There’s nothing wrong with your body – most of the technology used today wasn’t designed with plus size bodies in mind.

 External fetal monitors, with one strap holding a monitor in place to pick up your baby’s heart rate, and the other picking up your contractions, don’t work as well on plus size bodies for a few different reasons.

 Due to your belly shape, it might be harder to place the monitors, and it’s also more challenging for the doppler-based fetal monitor to pick up the baby’s heart rate through your tissue.

-You can use rolled-up washcloths to help hold the monitors in place (see the photo below).
+You can also use rolled-up washcloths to help hold the monitors in place (see the photo below).
 Your labor and delivery nurse will probably also suggest a few other helpful tricks.

 Wireless monitors, especially the Novii Wireless Patch System, tend to work better for people with a high BMI.

 The Novii system was explicitly designed for those with a high BMI.
 Still, it’s not available at all medical facilities, so be sure to inquire if yours carries this wireless monitor.

 Intermittent monitoring with a handheld doppler ultrasound is preferable for low-risk people (and you can be low-risk and have a high BMI).
 However, if your labor is induced, you need Pitocin, are having Vaginal Birth After a Cesarean, or if you’d like an epidural, you’ll receive continuous fetal monitoring.